freqtrade/freqtrade/README.md

 ## Requirements

+### Uptodate clock

+The clock must be uptodate, ideally syncronized to a NTP server rather frequently.
+Drifting time can lead to losses.

 ### Min hardware required

 To run this bot we recommend you a cloud instance with a minimum of: